Pair-Matching: Links Prediction with Adaptive Queries: Constrained Optimal Pair-Matching

 \subsection{Algorithm with Sparse Sampling}

-The algorithm described in page \pageref{alg:unconstrained}, that achieves optimal regret in the unconstrained case, identifies first a set of $\Theta(\sqrt{T})$ nodes from one community with $O(1/s)$ misclassified nodes and a regret of order $O(\sqrt{T}/s)$ in Steps 1 and 2.
+The algorithm described page \pageref{alg:unconstrained} achieves optimal regret in the unconstrained case.
+It identifies first a set of $\Theta(\sqrt{T})$ nodes from one community with $O(1/s)$ misclassified nodes and a regret of order $O(\sqrt{T}/s)$ in Steps 1 and 2.
 Then, it pairs these nodes together in Step 3 with a $O(\sqrt{T}/s)$ regret (due to the misclassified nodes).

-The algorithm described in this section follows essentially the same steps, identifying first a set of nodes from the same community (with small error) and then sampling pairs among them.
-It has to be adapted to fulfill the {\bf (SpS)} constraint.
-As the unconstrained algorithm fulfills the {\bf (SpS)} constraint for any $B_{T}\geq 17\sqrt{T}$, it is assumed in the remaining of this section that $B_{T}=O( \sqrt{T})$.
+The algorithm described in this section follows essentially the same steps.
+It identifies first a set of nodes from a single community (with small error) and then samples pairs among them.
+It has to be adapted to fulfil the {\bf (SpS)} constraint.
+As the unconstrained algorithm fulfils the {\bf (SpS)} constraint for any $B_{T}\geq 17\sqrt{T}$, it is assumed in the remaining of this section that $B_{T}=O( \sqrt{T})$.
 Moreover, as the result holds for $T \leq c_1 n(B_{T}\wedge n)$, this assumption is granted in the remaining of the section.